-Department of Media Studies GCSE: Media Studies J200 Contact Teacher: Mrs J Mann
+Faculty of Science and Technology Department of Media Studies GCSE: Media Studies (J200)

-Exam Board: OCR
+Contact Teacher: Mrs J Mann Awarding Body: OCR

-You will develop a deeper understanding of the modern mass media - newspapers, online, magazines, advertising, music video, video games, radio, film and television - through studying the institutions and practices that produce them and the audiences that consume them.
+You will develop a deeper understanding of the modern mass media - newspapers, online, magazines, advertising, music video, video games, radio, film and television - through studying the institutions that produce them and the audiences that consume them.
 You will investigate relevant and interesting case studies that will introduce you to some key ideas of current debates in the mass media.
-You will make your own production after practice in a range of technical skills that develop your creativity and knowledge of technology.
+You will make your own productions after practice in a range of technical skills that develop your creativity and knowledge of technology.

 Teaching methods include the use of audiovisual material, discussion, presentations, group work and individual investigation.
 All pupils record their work on individual blogs that are linked to the class teaching blog.
-You will learn to use the Canon cameras, to film and edit in iMovie and FinalCut, to use Photoshop and other platforms like ComicLife.
+You will learn to use the school's Canon cameras, to film and edit in iMovie, to use Photoshop and other platforms like ComicLife.
+This year, pupils have made film openings, production company logos in stop-frame animation, film trailers and comics.

+Course Content

-Course Content J200/01 Television and Promoting Media - written exam (1 hour, 45 minutes) 70 marks, 35% of total GCSE
+J200/01 Television and Promoting Media - written exam (1 hour, 45 minutes) 70 marks, 35% of total GCSE

-In this module, you explore how media products (specifically, contemporary and historical television crime drama) follow generic conventions, use media language, represent events, issues, places, individuals and social groups, address audiences and reflect their industrial context.
-As television crime drama is our case study, you view an extract from a television crime drama and answer questions about genre conventions under examination conditions; you analyse its film language and the representation of people and places; and you explain the differences between television channels and their audiences.
+In this module, you will explore how media products (specifically, contemporary and historical television crime drama) follow generic conventions, use media language, represent events, issues, places, individuals and social groups, address audiences and reflect their industrial context.
+As television crime drama is our case study, you will view an extract from a television crime drama and answer questions about genre conventions under examination conditions; you will analyse its film language and the representation of people and places; and you will explain the differences between television channels and their audiences.
 You study how a Hollywood major studio advertises and markets its films using posters, advertising campaigns and video games.